Nutritionist, Diet Counseling, Weight Loss, Food Sensitivity

 a Consultation and Program

-Our nutritionists at the Pacific Wellness Institute in Toronto will work closely with you to assess your eating habits and ascertain whether there are any areas that need attention or management.
+Our nutritionists at the Pacific Wellness Institute will work closely with you to assess your eating habits and ascertain whether there are any areas that need attention or management.

 After the nutritionist has gathered all the necessary information, they will then be able to identify any areas of your current diet that require modification and make the necessary recommendations.
 This may involve small changes, such as switching from whole milk to almond milk or replacing high-fat meat with lean meat or increasing the consumption of green leafy vegetables.